 - If it’s a word I know, I write just the word.

 - If it’s a word I don’t know, I write the word on one side, and the definition on the other side.
 Later, I use it as a flashcard.
 There’s nothing worse than standing in front of a class and not knowing what a word means.
 (Oh, wait.
 There IS something worse: going to the IBCLC exam without knowing that word!)

 - Later, I use the card as a reminder to include the word in my teaching materials, or in the post-test for the course.

 Ready to start using those blank index cards?
 Good.
 Download my free list of 1000+ words, and make your own flash cards.
 Flashcards, one of the best examples of distributive practice, is an effective study strategy.
 Be sure you know your terms before you head to the exam.

 I use classic ruled index cards, unruled index cards, neon index cards (to distinguish them from the white ones, for one reason or another).
 If all of the cards are related to one another, I might use punched index cards with a ring.

-Ever come to my live course and write me a note on a blank index card that I put into your folder?
-Yup, you guessed it!
-I’ve kept every single one of those index cards in a special box.
+Over the years, I’ve gotten many questions from course attendees.
+I’ve kept questions asked on index cards in a special box.
 Many of the questions that were written on the index cards end up being answered on this blog!

 Newsprint and multi-colored post-it notes